Car-free days: Related concepts

 Cyclists ride down the deserted Ayalon Highway in Tel Aviv on Yom Kippur.

-While not an officially organized Car-Free Day, every year traffic in Israel stops (except for emergency vehicles) for more than 24 hours in observance of Yom Kippur.
+While not an officially organized car-free day, every year traffic in Israel stops (except for emergency vehicles) for more than 24 hours in observance of Yom Kippur.
 This encompasses all motorized vehicles, including cars and public transportation (buses, trains, taxis, airplanes etc.).
-Cycling enthusiasts of the Hiloni stream and other religions take advantage of this, and roads (except in religious neighborhoods) become de facto esplanade and cycleways.
+Cycling enthusiasts of the Hiloni stream and other religions take advantage of this, and roads (except in religious neighborhoods) become de facto promenades and cycleways.
 Air pollution in Israel that day, measured by nitrogen oxides, dropped by 99 percent.
 Prior to the 1930s vehicles were still used on Yom Kippur.
-During the 1950s and 1960s, cars were used by some Jews on Yom Kippur, however following the Yom Kippur war, all sectors of Jewish society stopped using cars on Yom Kippur.
-In 1979 it was first reported that Israelis were taking occasion of the day in order to cycle.
-The non usage of vehicles by Jews is a societal consesus and is not enforced by any law.
+During the 1950s and 1960s, cars were used by some Jews on Yom Kippur; however following the Yom Kippur war, all sectors of Jewish society stopped using cars on Yom Kippur.
+In 1979 it was first reported that Israelis were using the day to cycle.
+The non-usage of vehicles by Jews is a societal consensus and is not enforced by any law.